GitExcited/SOEN363-HospitalDB/nosql_design/NOSQL_DESIGN.md

 ### Embedded arrays

-1. `admissions`  embedded array in patients `patients.admissions[]` Each admission is saved within patients as a sub-document with its columns becoming the attributes: hamd_id, admittime, dischtime, admission_type, diagnosis, etc..
+1. `admissions`  embedded array in patients `patients.admissions[]` *Embed based on: admissions.subject_id = patients.subject_id*
+Each admission is saved within patients as a sub-document with its columns becoming the attributes: hadm_id, admittime, dischtime, admission_type, diagnosis, etc..
 ```json
   PATIENTS COLLECTION
  {